 For assistance with completing online forms or for further information please contact our office on (02) 6207 0028.

-If an application for an exemption of duty is not received within the relevant timeframe, a late application may be considered by submitting the following form
+If an application for an exemption of duty, including home buyer assistance schemes, is not received at the time of registration, a late application may be considered by submitting the following form: